SigNoz/signoz.io/docs/userguide/query-builder.md

 Order your query results based on a specified attribute in either ascending or descending order.
 This can help in identifying the highest or lowest values in your data, such as the most frequently occurring errors.

 ### Aggregate Every
 Define the interval over which to aggregate data.
 For example, you can aggregate count data in 60-second intervals to get a per-minute count of events.
-For now it is not editable in the Query Builder.
+For now it is not editable in the Query Builder and it changes dynamically based on time period of query.

 ### Limit
 Set a limit on the number of results returned.
 This is useful when you only want to see the top N results, such as the top 10 most visited endpoints.